tornadocash/tornado-core/README.md

 > Transaction submitted through the relay.
 View transaction on etherscan https://kovan.etherscan.io/tx/0xcb21ae8cad723818c6bc7273e83e00c8393fcdbe74802ce5d562acad691a2a7b
 > Transaction mined in block 17036120
 > Done

-## Deploy ERC20 Poof Cash

-1. `npm i`
-1. `npm run download`
-1. `npm run build:contract`
-1. `cp .env.example .env`
-1. Tune all necessary params
-1. `npx truffle migrate --network alfajores --reset --f 2 --to 4`
-1. `npx truffle migrate --network alfajores --reset --f 5`

-**Note**.
-If you want to reuse the same verifier for all the instances, then after you deployed one of the instances you should only run the 5th migration (`--f 5`).
-Likely, you will want to tune your .env parameters for each run of the 5th migration.

 ## How to resolve ENS name to DNS name for a relayer
 NOTE: Not yet relevant for CELO